tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-3-how-to-merit-and-maintain-others-trust.md

 * There is no point in denting a relationship by denting a person's ego.
 If you remember the times when you thought others were wrong, you can be fairly certain that others will also remember you in the same negative light.
 * "Default to diplomacy" and show the other some respect.
 Admit that you might be wrong, and that the other person may be right.

+## Chapter 3: Admit Faults Quickly and Emphatically

+* There is a certain satisfaction in having the courage to admit one's faults.
+It clears the air of guilt and defensiveness.
+* When we recognize and admit our mistakes quickly, the forgiveness in the eyes of others rises quickly.
+Only when we shirk off the responsibility do we iritate others.

 ## Chapter 4: Begin in a Friendly Way

 * Successful leaders are always initiators.